Alamofire/Alamofire/README.md

 ## Donations

 The [ASF](https://github.com/Alamofire/Foundation#members) is looking to raise money to officially stay registered as a federal non-profit organization.
-Registering will allow us members to gain some legal protections and also allow us to put donations to use, tax free.
+Registering will allow us members to gain some legal protections and also allow us to put donations to use, tax-free.
 Donating to the ASF will enable us to:

 - Pay our yearly legal fees to keep the non-profit in good status